MaxRobertsDear/CV/README.md

 - PostgresQL

-#### Methodologies

-- OOP, TDD, MVC
-- Agile, Extreme Programming

 #### MEng in Mechanical Engineering: University of Sheffield (September 2011 to June 2016)
-Software related modules: Essential Mathematics Skills and Techniques (Grade achieved: 1st), Computational Mathematics (Grade achieved: 1st), Mathematics for Engineering Modelling (Grade achieved: 1st),
+###### Software related modules: Essential Mathematics Skills and Techniques (Grade achieved: 1st), Computational Mathematics (Grade achieved: 1st), Mathematics for Engineering Modelling (Grade achieved: 1st)

 At university, I cemented my aptitude for problem solving.
 My ability to break computational challenges down into simple steps is exemplified by the high grades achieved across the board in Mathematics.